TikTok's Oval-Lining Hack Plumped My Lips (Without Needles)

 Advertisement

-In theory, you could do this with any colour lip pencil but I reached for a rosy-nude in my trusty Morphe X Ashley Strong Tourmaline Soul Lip Liner, £12.
-It's limited edition (and excellent) but Anastasia Beverly Hills Lip Liner in Hazelnut, £18, is a close match.
+In theory, you could do this with any colour lip pencil but I reached for a rosy-nude in my trusty Morphe X Ashley Strong Tourmaline Soul Lip Liner, £12 (A$21.55).
+It's limited edition (and excellent) but Anastasia Beverly Hills Lip Liner in Hazelnut, £18 (A$31), is a close match.
 I made sure the pencil nib was super sharp to minimise any mistakes and scribbled my two lines, then joined them up with the oval.
-I found out that it really does pay to prep your lips first using a lip scrub like Barry M Watermelon Lip Scrub, £4.99, to get rid of flaky skin, followed by a hydrating lip balm like Eucerin Dry Skin Intensive Lip Balm, £7, otherwise the pencil can snag.
+I found out that it really does pay to prep your lips first using a lip scrub like Barry M Watermelon Lip Scrub, £4.99 ($A12), to get rid of flaky skin, followed by a hydrating lip balm like Eucerin Dry Skin Intensive Lip Balm, £7 (A$12), otherwise the pencil can snag.

 @jawarshere Youre prolly lookin at me but im just looking st my lips #poutylips #ovallining #ovalliningtechnique #sirenlips #lipcombo #lipgloss #rarebeautylipliner ♬ Carrying Your Love - David Morris